bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 ### Tips and Gotchas

-- [ ] Be aware of **what folder you're in.** Executing `npm` commands (like adding dependencies) in the wrong folder will not work.
-- [ ] The `start` process can sometimes choke after adding new dependencies and may need to be restarted.
 - [ ] Test your API and inspect the data in Chrome, _before_ writing the code for the request(s).
 See screenshots at the root of the project.
 - [ ] Try not to hammer your API while developing.
 Infinite loops in your code might trigger hundreds of requests!
 - [ ] The Pokemon API is a slightly harder challenge because a single network request might not be enough to get all the data you want.
+- [ ] Running `npm` commands in the wrong folder will not work. **Be aware of what folder you're in** when working in the command line.
+- [ ] The `start` process can sometimes choke after adding new dependencies and may need to be restarted.

 ## Stretch Problems